barchart/events-client-js/README_API.md

 __Overview__

-As soon as the export is complete, this endpoint can be used to download the report (or get a link to the report for downloading at a later time).
+As soon as the export is complete, you can download the report (or get a link to the report for downloading the report later).

 The following parameters are required: